It was never meant to be beautiful

 The park is filled with bizarre and fascinating sculptures for which only the accompanying inscriptions provide any explanation.
 Among the pieces are a war elephant, a monstrous fishhead, a giant tearing another giant in half, and a house built on a tilt to disorient the viewer.
 Perhaps the most frightening piece in the garden is an enormous head, mouth opened wide in a scream.
 The accompanying inscription reads “All reason departs.”

 Built during the Italian Renaissance, the garden layout bore little resemblance to the symmetry of other Renaissance gardens, and the art was made in a rough “Mannerist” style, a sort of 16th-century version of Surrealism.
 It makes sense, then, that the Surrealists loved it.

 Salvador Dalí visited the park and loved it.
 He was so inspired, that he shot a short film there, and the sculptures inspired his 1946 painting The Temptation of Saint Anthony.
 Jean Cocteau was also a fan of the park.
 Other artists followed, and a novel, libretto, and opera have all been based on the park.

 While there is no way of truly knowing how the Prince felt about the park, the final addition indicates that perhaps he was getting over his melancholy.
 Built 20 years after the park was begun, it is not a monster but a temple, built to honor his second wife.

 When you visit the park, be sure to enter the giant screaming mouth (known as “the mouth of hell”), inside which, on the tongue, stands a picnic table and enough seating for a small group to have lunch.

-Related property: Carma Relais - Available for rental: 8 people, 4 bedrooms, 4 bathrooms, breathtaking views, a secluded escape
+Related property: Award-winning Olive farm: Available to rent: 8 people, 4 bedrooms, 4 bathrooms, breathtaking views, a secluded escape